Yutsuten/anki-lifedrain/README.md

 - **Maximum life**: Is the time in seconds for the life bar go from full to empty.
 - **Recover**: Is the time in seconds that is recovered after answering a card.
+- **Enable damage**: Select this to reduce the time remaining on the life bar each time a card is responded to with 'Again'.
+- **Damage**: Is the time in seconds that is removed when a card is responded to with 'Again'.
 - **Current life**: Your current life, in case you want to set it for whatever reason.

 ### Pause drain during reviews